kravvat/kravvat/README.md

 # 👋 Hi, I'm Kacper Stec

-🔍 QA Engineer | ISTQB CTFL | Python Automation in Progress
+🔍 QA Engineer | ISTQB CTFL | Automation in Progress

 💡 Passionate about code that works, tests that catch, and data that makes sense

 - ISTQB-certified QA Engineer with 2+ years of hands-on experience in manual testing and SQL databases in Agile/Scrum environments
 - Previously 4+ years in GameDev, bringing strong collaboration in international teams, rigorous version control and disciplined delivery
-- Currently building Python skills to introduce automation on real projects
+- Currently building Python skills to introduce Selenium automation on real projects

 ---